She Past Away

 She Past Away is a Turkish post-punk band, formed in 2006.
 The band was formed in Bursa by Volkan Caner (the vocalist and guitarist) and İdris Akbulut (Bass guitar).
 The band is known for their dark wave musical style with post-punk roots and the gothic image of the band members.

-In December 2018, in an interview with an independent music webmagazine, Doruk Öztürkcan announced the release of a new album in 2019 and a subsequent US tour.
+In December 2018, in an interview with an independent music web magazine, Doruk Öztürkcan announced the release of a new album in 2019 and a subsequent US tour.

-On May 31, 2019 they digitally released their third album "Disko Anksiyete", based mainly on disco sounds, but which does not abandon the typical sound of the duo.
+On May 31, 2019, they digitally released their third album "Disko Anksiyete", based mainly on disco sounds, but which does not abandon the typical sound of the duo.

 Formation and History

 She Past Away was formed in Bursa, Turkey in 2006.
 They released their first EP Kasvetli Kutlama in 2010 with the collaboration of Doruk "Süpermatik" Öztürkcan.
-They released their first album Belirdi Gece in 2012 by the Athens-based record company, Fabrika Records, which had been working with other new dark wave acts such as Lebanon Hanover.
+They released their first album, Belirdi Gece, in 2012 with Fabrika Records, the Athens-based record company that had been working with other new dark wave acts such as Lebanon Hanover.

 In 2015, bass guitarist İdris Akbulut left the band and Doruk Öztürkcan, the producer of the band, joined as the keyboard player.

 Musical style

-The band has a post-punk, new wave and gothic rock sound, inspired by musical acts such as The Sisters of Mercy, Asylum Party, Death in June, Xymox, DAF, Siouxsie and the Banshees of the 1980s.
-First records of She Past Away had more electronic sound, they later switched to a more guitar and bass-focused style.
+The band has a post-punk, new wave and gothic rock sound, inspired by musical acts such as The Sisters of Mercy, Asylum Party, Death in June, Clan of Xymox, DAF, Siouxsie and the Banshees of the 1980s.
+The first record of She Past Away had a more guitar and bass-focused style, they later switched to a more electronic sound.
 Their style was also compared to other old acts such as Joy Division, Depeche Mode, Bauhaus and Suicide.

 The members explained that erotic horror movies had also inspired their dark aesthetics.